omegat-org/omegat/release/readme.txt

 launch script.
 Select it and confirm with OK.

 ==============================================================================
- 4. Contributions to OmegaT
+ 4. Getting involved in the OmegaT project

-To contribute to OmegaT development, get in touch with the developers at:
+To participate in the OmegaT development, get in touch with the developers at:
     http://lists.sourceforge.net/lists/listinfo/omegat-development

 To translate OmegaT's user interface, user manual or other related documents,
 read:

       http://www.omegat.org/en/translation-info.html

 And subscribe to the translators' list: